New Austrian tunneling method

-The New Austrian tunneling method (NATM), also known as the sequential excavation method (SEM) or sprayed concrete lining method (SCL), is a method of modern tunnel design and construction employing sophisticated monitoring to optimize various wall reinforcement techniques based on the type of rock encountered as tunneling progresses.
+The new Austrian tunneling method (NATM), also known as the sequential excavation method (SEM) or sprayed concrete lining method (SCL), is a method of modern tunnel design and construction employing sophisticated monitoring to optimize various wall reinforcement techniques based on the type of rock encountered as tunneling progresses.
 This technique first gained attention in the 1960s based on the work of Ladislaus von Rabcewicz, Leopold Müller, and Franz Pacher between 1957 and 1965 in Austria.
 The name NATM was intended to distinguish it from earlier methods, with its economic advantage of employing inherent geological strength available in the surrounding rock mass to stabilize the tunnel wherever possible rather than reinforcing the entire tunnel.

 NATM/SEM is generally thought to have helped revolutionise the modern tunneling industry.
 Many modern tunnels have used this excavation technique.

-The works built by the Sequential Excavation Method are very attractive from the economic point of view and reasonable in karst conditions.
+The Sequential Excavation Method is very cost effective, even in karst conditions.

 Principles

 The NATM integrates the principles of the behaviour of rock masses under load and monitoring the performance of underground construction during construction.
 The NATM has often been referred to as a "design as you go" approach, by providing an optimized support based on observed ground conditions.
 More correctly it can be described as a "design as you monitor" approach, based on observed convergence and divergence in the lining and mapping of prevailing rock conditions.
 It is not a set of specific excavation and support techniques.